vmware-clarity/ng-clarity/projects/angular/clarity.api.md

     constructor(_items: Items<T>);
     // (undocumented)
     set trackBy(value: TrackByFunction<T>);
-    // (undocumented)
-    static ɵdir: ɵngcc0.ɵɵDirectiveDeclaration<ClrDatagridItemsTrackBy<any>, "[ngForTrackBy]", never, { "trackBy": "ngForTrackBy"; }, {}, never>;
-    // (undocumented)
-    static ɵfac: ɵngcc0.ɵɵFactoryDeclaration<ClrDatagridItemsTrackBy<any>, [{ optional: true; }]>;
 }

 // @public (undocumented)
 export class ClrDatagridModule {
     constructor();
-    // (undocumented)
-    static ɵfac: ɵngcc0.ɵɵFactoryDeclaration<ClrDatagridModule, never>;
-    // (undocumented)
-    static ɵinj: ɵngcc0.ɵɵInjectorDeclaration<ClrDatagridModule>;
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc1" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc2" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc3" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc4" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc5" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc6" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc7" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc8" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc9" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc10" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc11" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc12" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc13" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc14" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc15" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc16" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc17" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc18" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc19" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc20" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc21" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc22" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc23" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc24" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc25" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc26" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc27" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc28" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc29" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc30" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc31" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc32" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc33" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc34" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc35" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc36" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc43" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc44" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    static ɵmod: ɵngcc0.ɵɵNgModuleDeclaration<ClrDatagridModule, [typeof ɵngcc1_8.ClrDatagrid, typeof ɵngcc2_5.ClrDatagridActionBar, typeof ɵngcc3_5.ClrDatagridActionOverflow, typeof ɵngcc4_3.ClrDatagridColumn, typeof ɵngcc5_2.ClrDatagridColumnSeparator, typeof ɵngcc6_3.ClrDatagridColumnToggle, typeof ɵngcc7.ClrDatagridHideableColumn, typeof ɵngcc8_2.ClrDatagridFilter, typeof ɵngcc9.ClrDatagridItems, typeof ɵngcc10.ClrDatagridItemsTrackBy, typeof ɵngcc11.ClrDatagridRow, typeof ɵngcc12.ClrDatagridRowDetail, typeof ɵngcc13.DatagridDetailRegisterer, typeof ɵngcc14.ClrDatagridCell, typeof ɵngcc15.ClrDatagridFooter, typeof ɵngcc16.ClrDatagridPagination, typeof ɵngcc17.ClrDatagridPageSize, typeof ɵngcc18.ClrDatagridPlaceholder, typeof ɵngcc19.ClrDatagridColumnToggleButton, typeof ɵngcc20.ClrDatagridColumnToggleTitle, typeof ɵngcc21.ClrDatagridDetail, typeof ɵngcc22.ClrIfDetail, typeof ɵngcc23.ClrDatagridDetailHeader, typeof ɵngcc24.ClrDatagridDetailBody, typeof ɵngcc25.WrappedCell, typeof ɵngcc26.WrappedColumn, typeof ɵngcc27.WrappedRow, typeof ɵngcc28.DatagridMainRenderer, typeof ɵngcc29.DatagridHeaderRenderer, typeof ɵngcc30.DatagridRowRenderer, typeof ɵngcc31.DatagridCellRenderer, typeof ɵngcc32.DatagridWillyWonka, typeof ɵngcc33.ActionableOompaLoompa, typeof ɵngcc34.ExpandableOompaLoompa, typeof ɵngcc35.DatagridStringFilter, typeof ɵngcc36.DatagridNumericFilter], [typeof ɵngcc6.CommonModule, typeof ɵngcc3_2.ClrIconModule, typeof ɵngcc10_2.ClrFormsModule, typeof ɵngcc40.FormsModule, typeof ɵngcc5_7.ClrLoadingModule, typeof ɵngcc6_2.ClrConditionalModule, typeof ɵngcc43.ClrOutsideClickModule, typeof ɵngcc44.ClrExpandableAnimationModule, typeof ɵngcc14_2.ClrDragAndDropModule, typeof ɵngcc16_2.ClrSpinnerModule, typeof ɵngcc18_2.ClrPopoverModuleNext, typeof ɵngcc7_5.ClrFocusTrapModule, typeof ɵngcc8_6.ClrFocusOnViewInitModule], [typeof ɵngcc1_8.ClrDatagrid, typeof ɵngcc2_5.ClrDatagridActionBar, typeof ɵngcc3_5.ClrDatagridActionOverflow, typeof ɵngcc4_3.ClrDatagridColumn, typeof ɵngcc5_2.ClrDatagridColumnSeparator, typeof ɵngcc6_3.ClrDatagridColumnToggle, typeof ɵngcc7.ClrDatagridHideableColumn, typeof ɵngcc8_2.ClrDatagridFilter, typeof ɵngcc9.ClrDatagridItems, typeof ɵngcc10.ClrDatagridItemsTrackBy, typeof ɵngcc11.ClrDatagridRow, typeof ɵngcc12.ClrDatagridRowDetail, typeof ɵngcc13.DatagridDetailRegisterer, typeof ɵngcc14.ClrDatagridCell, typeof ɵngcc15.ClrDatagridFooter, typeof ɵngcc16.ClrDatagridPagination, typeof ɵngcc17.ClrDatagridPageSize, typeof ɵngcc18.ClrDatagridPlaceholder, typeof ɵngcc19.ClrDatagridColumnToggleButton, typeof ɵngcc20.ClrDatagridColumnToggleTitle, typeof ɵngcc21.ClrDatagridDetail, typeof ɵngcc22.ClrIfDetail, typeof ɵngcc23.ClrDatagridDetailHeader, typeof ɵngcc24.ClrDatagridDetailBody, typeof ɵngcc25.WrappedCell, typeof ɵngcc26.WrappedColumn, typeof ɵngcc27.WrappedRow, typeof ɵngcc28.DatagridMainRenderer, typeof ɵngcc29.DatagridHeaderRenderer, typeof ɵngcc30.DatagridRowRenderer, typeof ɵngcc31.DatagridCellRenderer, typeof ɵngcc32.DatagridWillyWonka, typeof ɵngcc33.ActionableOompaLoompa, typeof ɵngcc34.ExpandableOompaLoompa, typeof ɵngcc35.DatagridStringFilter, typeof ɵngcc36.DatagridNumericFilter]>;
 }

 // @public (undocumented)